whitfin/agno/cookbook/examples/apps/universal_agent_interface/README.md

   - [x] Has more knowledge than any single human about all subjects
   - [x] Can browse the internet (e.g., using DuckDuckGo)
   - [x] Can use existing software infra (calculator, python, shell)
-  - [x] Can see and generate images and video
+  - [-] Can see and generate images and video
   - [ ] Can hear and speak, and generate music
   - [ ] Can think for a long time using a system 2
-  - [x] Can "self-improve" in domains (Dynamic few-shot is available but does that qualify?)
+  - [-] Can "self-improve" in domains
   - [ ] Can be customized and fine-tuned for specific tasks
   - [x] Can communicate with other Agents

 [x] indicates functionality that is implemented in this UAgI app

+## Pending Updates:

+- [ ] Stream member agent responses.
+This is possible but we just haven't ported it over yet.
+- [ ] Image and video input/output.
+This is possible but we just haven't ported it over yet.
+- [ ] Self-improvement using auto-updating knowledge and dynamic few-shot.
+This is possible but we just haven't ported it over yet.

 ## Running the UAgI: